decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 3D models can be animated in a Decentraland scene using skeletal animations.

-Currently, only skeletal animations (based on a an armature) are supported.
+Currently, other forms of animations that aren't based on armatures are not supported.

-You can include any number of animations in a _glTF model_.
 There's no specific rule about the names animations must have.

-You can verify the names of the animations in a model by opening the contents of a _.gltf_ file with a text editor.
+You can verify the names of the animations in an exported model by opening the contents of a _.gltf_ file with a text editor.
 Typically, an animation name is comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

+You can include any number of animations in a _glTF model_.
 All animations in a _glTF_ model are dissabled by default when loading the model into a Decentraland scene.
 See [Scene content guide]({{ site.baseurl }}{% post_url /documentation/sdk-reference/2018-01-21-scene-content-guide %}) for instructions on how to activate and handle animations in a scene.

 > Note: There currently isn't a way to change the frame rate of an animation displayed in your scene, the speed is fixed to a default setting.
 To change an animation's speed, you must change the number of frames.